themesberg/flowbite/content/components/tooltips.md

 ### Methods

-Use the methods from the Tooltip object to programatically show or hide the tooltip from JavaScript.
+Use the methods from the Tooltip object to programmatically show or hide the tooltip from JavaScript.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
     <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">